exeter-creww/SFM_Precision/CWC_Results_Analysis/README.md

 # Beaver Impacts on Riparian Vegetation Structure

 This workflow details the analysis of canopy height change data, derived from drone-based SFM surveys.
-Comparison of three different methods for change detection...
+Comparison of three different methods for change detection.

 ### Area of change detected for each method